cannatag/ldap3/docs/manual/source/tutorial.rst

 Database Operations
 ===================

-As any system that stores information, LDAP lets you perform the standard CRUD (Create, Read, Update, Delete) operations, but their usage is someway rudimentary.
+As any system that stores data, LDAP lets you perform the standard CRUD (Create, Read, Update, Delete) operations, but their usage is someway rudimentary.
-Again, if you think of the intended use of the original DAP protocol (storing simple key-values pairs related to an entry in a phone directory) this makes sense: an entry is written once, seldom modified, and eventually deleted, so the create (**Add** in LDAP), update (**Modify** or **ModifyDn**) and delete (**Delete**) operations have a very basic usage while the Read (**Search**) operation is richer of options, but lacks many capabilities you would expect in a modern query language (as 1 to N relationship, joining, or server data manipulation).
+Again, if you think of the intended use of the original DAP protocol (storing key-values pairs related to an entry in a phone directory) this makes sense: an entry is written once, seldom modified, and eventually deleted, so the create (**Add** in LDAP), update (**Modify** or **ModifyDn**) and delete (**Delete**) operations have a very basic usage while the Read (**Search**) operation is richer of options, but lacks many capabilities you would expect in a modern query language (as 1 to N relationship, joining views, or server data manipulation).
 Nonetheless almost everything you can do in a modern database can be equally done in LDAP.
-Furthermore consider that even if an LDAP server can be accessed by multiple clients simultaneously, the LDAP protocol itself has no notion of "transaction", so if you want to issue multiple Add or Modify operations in an atomic way (to keep your data consistent), you must investigate the extended operations of the specific LDAP server you're connecting to to see if it supports transactions for multiple operations.
+Furthermore consider that even if an LDAP server can be accessed by multiple clients simultaneously, the LDAP protocol itself has no notion of "transaction", so if you want to issue multiple Add or Modify operations in an atomic way (to keep your data consistent), you must investigate the extended operations of the specific LDAP server you're connecting to to check if it supports transactions for multiple operations.

 .. note:: Synchronous vs Asynchronous
-    You can submit operations to the server in two different ways: **synchronous** and **asynchronous**.
-While in the former you just send the request and wait for the response, in the latter the ldap3 library constantly listens to the server (one independent thread for each connection).
-When you send a request you must store its *message id* (a unique number stamped on every message of your LDAP session) in your code so you can query later the connection object for the relevant response when it's ready.
-You'll probably stick with the synchronous way to access an LDAP server, because nowadays LDAP servers are fast to respond, but the asynchronous mode is still useful if your program is event-driven (maybe using an asynchronous event loop).
+    You can submit operations to the server in two different ways: **synchronous** mode and **asynchronous** mode.
+While in the former mode you send the request and wait for the response, in the latter mode the ldap3 library constantly listens to the server (one independent thread for each connection).
+When you send a request you must store its *message id* (a unique number that ldap3 stamps on every message of your LDAP session) in your code so you can later query the Connection object for the relevant response when it's ready.
+You'll probably stick with the synchronous mode, because nowadays LDAP servers are fast to respond, but the asynchronous mode is still useful if your program is event-driven (maybe using an asynchronous event loop).

     ldap3 supports both of this models with its different *communication strategies*.

-LDAP also supports the **Compare** operation that returns True only if an attribute has the value you specify in the request.
-At first this can seem useless (you could read the attribute and perform the comparison using more powerful tools in your code) but you need this operation to check for the presence of a value (even in a multi-valued attribute) without having the permission to read it.
-This obviuosly rely upon some "access restriction" mechanism that must be present on the server, but the LDAP protocol doesn't specify how this mechanism works, so you must check your server documentation.
-Compare is also used to check the validity of a password (that you can't read) without performing a Bind operation with the specific user.
+LDAP also provides the **Compare** operation that returns True only if an attribute has the value you specify in the request.
+Even if this operation seems redundant
+(you could read the attribute and perform the comparison using more powerful tools in your code) you need it to check for the presence of a value (even in a multi-valued attribute) without having the permission to read it.
+This obviuosly relies upon some "access restriction" mechanism that must be present on the server.
+LDAP doesn't specify how this mechanism works, so each LDAP server has its specific way of handle authorization.
+The Compare operation is also used to check the validity of a password (that you can't read) without performing a Bind operation with the specific user.

 After any synchronous operation, you'll find the following attributes populated in the Connection object: